johnmorehouse/website/academic-kickstart-master 2/content/author/admin/_index.md

 organizations = [ { name = "University of Oregon", url = "https://economics.uoregon.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Economics Graduate Student at the University of Oregon."
+bio = "Economics Graduate Student at the University of Oregon"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "jmorehou@uoregon.edu"

 # List (academic) interests or hobbies
-interests = [
-  "Environmental",
-  "Urban",
-  "Development"
-]

 # Social/Academic Networking